hpi-swa-teaching/SmallTweet/README.md

 TextFormatter is responsible for replacing &lt;a>-Tags.
 So we needed to customize it to use STUITextURL instead of the normal link class.

 **STUITextURL**<br>
 Opening a URL didn't work for us on Mac.
 So we implemented a custom link opening function in "STUtils" and using it in the default link class as well.
+We also defined our costum link with the prefix SmallTweetUser.
+The example User is represented by the following HTML tag:`<a href="SmallTweetUser:exampleUser> @exampleUser </a>`When the link is clicked, the method STUITextURL>>actOnClickFor: is called and opens the corresponding user profile.